K. Devan: Malacca FA

+Kuala Muda Naza

-He then coaches Malacca FA in 2007, and in 2008 coaches Kuala Muda Naza FC where he led the team to the Malaysia Premier League championship that year.
+In 2008, K. Devan coaches Kuala Muda Naza where he led the team to the Malaysia Premier League championship that year.

+Selangor FA

-In 2009, he was signed as Selangor FA team manager and head coach.
+In 2009, K. Devan was signed as Selangor FA team manager and head coach.
 He held the roles until his resignation as head coach in September 2011.
-Under his guidance, Selangor FA became the Super League champion in 2009, 2010 and also won 2009 Malaysia FA Cup.
+Under his guidance, Selangor FA became the Malaysia Super League champion in 2009, 2010 and also won 2009 Malaysia FA Cup.

+Johor FC

-He was appointed as head coach of Johor FC for the 2012 Super League Malaysia season, however he resigned in April 2012 after series of poor results in the league.
+K. Devan was appointed as head coach of Johor FC for the 2012 Malaysia Super League season, however he resigned in April 2012 after series of poor results in the league.

+Felda United

-In early 2013, Devan was appointed as head coach of Felda United FC but was replaced by Azuan Zain in June 2013, with Felda United in poor form and in danger of being relegated with only four games remaining.
+In early 2013, K. Devan was appointed as head coach of Felda United but was replaced by Azuan Zain in June 2013, with Felda United in poor form and in danger of being relegated with only four games remaining.
 Devan later was named as the new head coach of Penang FA, a team newly promoted to 2014 Malaysia Premier League, in October 2013.

+Negeri Sembilan FA

-In November 2014, Negeri Sembilan announced that Devan will take over the Malaysia Premier League club for the 2015 season.
+In November 2014, Negeri Sembilan announced that K. Devan will take over the 2nd tier Malaysia Premier League club for the 2015 season.

+Kelantan FA

 On 5 December 2015, Kelantan FA has unveiled K. Devan as their new head coach.
 After an unsatisfactory performance shown by the team in the league, he decided to resign on 10 May 2016 citing personal reasons.
 He was replaced as Kelantan FA head coach by Velizar Popov.

+Petaling Jaya City

 In December 2017, MISC-MIFA announced that Devan will take over the position as head coach of the Malaysia Premier League club for the 2018 season.
 Devan has already overseen the team as interim head coach when he was appointed as technical director in June 2017.
+On 16 January 2019, the club was rebranded to Petaling Jaya City in which he kept his job as head coach at the club.

+Third spell at Negeri Sembilan

+In January 2021, K. Devan was appointed as head coach in his third spell at Negeri Sembilan where he was tasked to guide the team to promotion in which he won the 2021 Malaysia Premier League title with the club and guided them back to the Malaysia Super League.

+Melaka

+In 2024, Negeri Sembilan didn't renewed his contract and thus he left the club cementing his place as a legendary figure at Negeri Sembilan.
+On 6 March 2024, Malaysia M3 League club Melaka took the chance to sign K. Devan as their head coach.